 Stellenbosch is situated about 50 km from Cape Town and is flanked by the N1 and N2 main routes.
-According to population growth estimates, of the Community Survey the population figures for Stellenbosch for 2020 indicates 192 879 people and 52 374 households.
-The municipality's area of jurisdiction includes the town of Stellenbosch and stretches past Jamestown to Raithby in the South, Bottelary, Koelenhof, and Klapmuts to the North, and over the Helshoogte Pass to Pniël, Kylemore, Groendal and Franschhoek in the East.
+The municipal area covers roughly 900 km2.
+According to population growth estimates, of the Community Survey the population figures for Stellenbosch for 2020 indicates a number of 192 879 people and 52 374 households.
+The municipality's area of jurisdiction includes the town of Stellenbosch and stretches past Jamestown to Raithby in the South, Bottelary, Koelenhof, and Klapmuts to the North, and over the Helshoogte Pass to Pniel, Kylemore, Groendal and Franschhoek in the East.

 Apart from formal settlement areas, the municipal area also includes a number of informal settlements.
-Stellenbosch town is the second oldest town in South Africa, dating back to 1679 when an island in the Eerste River was named Stellenbosch by the then Governor of the Cape, Simon van der Stel.
+Stellenbosch town is the second oldest town in South Africa, dating back to 1679 when an island in the

+Eerste River was named Stellenbosch by the then Governor of the Cape, Simon van der Stel.
 The first farming activities in the area were started in that year.
 Today, the area has become primarily known for its extraordinary wines, fruit, world renowned cultural landscapes and exceptional scenic quality.
 The towns of Stellenbosch and Franschhoek are renowned for various architectural styles such as Dutch, Georgian and Victorian, which reflect their rich heritage and traditions, but also the divisions of the past.